 Jesus then bursts onto the scene (68), being declared, by John the Baptist (John 1:29,36), the Lamb of God who will take away the world’s sin!
 The Anointed Prince is Yeshua Hamashiach (Jesus the Christ, Jesus the Anointed, or Jesus the Messiah)!
 Jesus, the Prince of Peace (Isaiah 9:6), was revealed to Israel when baptized by John the Baptist and anointed with the Holy Spirit by God His Father.

 This occurred on the Day of Atonement which was the 10th of Tishri 3788 (Monday, September 29, 27 A.D.), when Jesus’ human body was 32 years old (Luke 3:23).
-Thus satisfying the legal requirement of being at least 30 years old before entering into the priestly service (Numbers 4:3).
+Thus satisfying the legal requirement of being at least 30 years old before entering the priestly service (Numbers 4:3).

 Furthermore, the Day of Atonement was not designated as a “Pilgrimage Festival,” meaning there was no requirement for all males to be in Jerusalem during this time, as required for Pilgrimage Festivals (1).
 Consequently, Jesus could be with John the Baptizer at the Jordon River on this day.